CBT Therapist NY

 When Avoidance Feels Automatic

-You may not intend to avoid things, but your body and mind often react before you even realize it.
-Tasks, decisions, or conversations that feel stressful can trigger automatic behaviors such as putting things off, changing plans, seeking reassurance, or withdrawing.
+Tasks, decisions, or conversations that feel stressful can trigger automatic behaviors like putting things off, changing plans, seeking reassurance, or withdrawing.

-These strategies might give temporary relief, but over time they can keep you stuck in the same emotional loops.
-You might feel frustrated, trapped, or ashamed, even though these responses are understandable given how intense anxiety or strong feelings can be.
+You might feel frustrated, trapped, or even ashamed, even though these responses are understandable when anxiety or strong emotions feel overwhelming.

 Why Avoidance Persists

-avoiding tasks or decisions because they feel overwhelming
+• avoiding tasks or decisions because they feel overwhelming

-withdrawing when feelings become intense
+• withdrawing when emotions become intense

 Amanda Grannum, LCSW |Online Therapist in NY